lit/lit.dev/packages/lit-dev-content/site/guide/templates/expressions.md

   order: 2
 ---

-An expression is a placeholder for dynamic content in the template.
-The expression can be any JavaScript expression, and it's evaluated whenever the template renders.
-In a Lit component, this means whenever the `render` method gets called.
+A template expression is a way to embed dynamic values into a template.
+An expression can be any JavaScript expression.
+The expression is evaluated whenever the template is, and the result of the expression is included when the template renders.
+In a Lit component, this means whenever the `render` method is called.

 {% playground-example "docs/templates/expressions/" "my-element.ts" %}